Fir3Fly1995/FlightListChk/SUBLICENCE.md

 - The line number(s) changed
 - A description of the change

-Please also notify **Fir3Fly1995** (via GitHub issues, pull request, or the public repo email) with a link to the updated code so improvements can be integrated if they benefit everyone.
+Please also notify **Fir3Fly1995** (via your GitHub contact email or pull request) with a link to the updated code so improvements can be integrated if they benefit everyone.

 Thank you for downloading FlightListChk.
 I hope that simmers and pilots alike will enjoy and find this program useful.